Smoky Homemade Enchilada Sauce (Pressure Canning Recipe)

 • Blend.
 Working in batches, process the tomato mixture in a blender or food processor until nice and smooth.

 • Simmer mixture.
 Transfer back into the large pot and bring to a boil.
-Once boiling, reduce the heat to a simmer and allow the mixture to simmer for about 30 minutes or until it has thickened and has darkened in color.
+Once boiling, reduce the heat to a simmer and allow the mixture to simmer for about 30 minutes or until it has thickened and darkened in color.

 • Prepare for canning.
-While the sauce is simmering, wash the jars in hot soapy water.
+While the sauce is simmering, wash the jars in hot, soapy water.
 Transfer them to the pressure canner and add enough water so the jars are about half full and the water is to the recommended line.
 Cover (but don’t seal) and place over medium-high heat.
 Place your rings and lids into a saucepan with water, place over low heat, and bring to a simmer.

 • Fill jars.
-Once the sauce has thickened, ladle it into the hot jars, leaving 1-inch head space.
+Once the sauce has thickened, ladle it into the hot jars, leaving 1-inch headspace.
 Remove any air bubbles using a debubbler, and then wipe the rims off with a clean, damp cloth or a vinegar-moistened cloth.
 Place the lids on top, followed by the rings, and tighten them until they are fingertip-tight.

 • Process jars.
 Transfer them into the pressure canner.
 Fill the canner with at least 2 inches of water or to the recommended line of your pressure canner.
-Place the canner lid on and secure it tight.
-Set over medium-high heat and allow the canner to vent continuous steam.
+Place the canner lid on and secure it tightly.
+Set it over medium-high heat and allow the canner to vent continuous steam.
 Once the steam is venting, allow it to steam for 10 minutes.
 After the 10 minutes, set your weighted canner to 10 pounds or your dial to 11 pounds (adjusting for elevation) and process jars for 50 minutes.
 If your pressure drops below 10 pounds for weighted or 11 pounds for dial, stop the timer, bring the canner back up to pressure, and restart the timer.
 This sauce needs to be processed for 50 minutes at the correct pressure.

 • Cool.
 After 50 minutes, turn off the heat and allow the pressure to drop to zero naturally.
 Once the pressure is at zero, remove the weight or set the dial to zero and allow the steam to vent.
 Wait 5 minutes after the venting has stopped before removing the lid.
-Remove the lid by tilting the lid away from you.
+Remove the lid by tilting it away from you.
 Allow the jars to sit in the canner for 10 minutes.
 Transfer jars to a heat-safe place and allow them to cool for 12-24 hours.

 • Check seals.
 After they’ve cooled for 24 hours, check the seal.
 If they have a proper seal, label them and store them in a cool, dark place for up to 18 months (per your lids manufacturer’s recommendations).